pkp/pkp-docs/readme.md

 npm install -g redoc-cli
 ```

-From the root directory of the the docs repository, run the following command to build the docs.
+From the root directory of the docs repository, run the following command to build the docs.

 ```
 redoc-cli bundle ~/3.3.json --options=.redoc.json --output=dev/api/ojs/3.3.html